 The following are some of the therapeutic methods I find helpful;

-- Solution Focused Counselling – focus on individuals strengths and what is possible and changeable
+- Solution Focused Counselling – focuses on individuals strengths and what is possible and changeable

-- Family Systems – create awareness of patterns of behaviour developed through our early experiences within our Family of Origin
+- Family Systems – creates awareness of patterns of behaviour developed through our early experiences

-- Cognitive Behavioural Therapy (CBT) – promote awareness of interconnection of thinking patterns, emotion, physiology and behaviour and development of coping strategies
+- Cognitive Behavioural Therapy (CBT) – promotes awareness of thinking patterns, emotions, physiology and behaviour leading to better coping strategies

-- Dialectical Behavioural Therapy (DBT) – helpful for clients to learn to regulate emotions, distress tolerance, improve interpersonal effectiveness and mindfulness skills
+- Dialectical Behavioural Therapy (DBT) – teaches emotional regulation, distress tolerance, how to improve interpersonal effectiveness and mindfulness skills

 - Relaxation & Mindfulness Techniques – use of breathing, guided imagery, progressive muscle, body scan, here and now awareness